ivangonquir/bdm/README.md

 AIRFLOW__WEBSERVER__SECRET_KEY=YOUR_SECRET_KEY
 ```

 > **Important:** `AIRFLOW__WEBSERVER__SECRET_KEY` must be set and identical across all Airflow containers (webserver, scheduler, init).
 Without it, each container generates a random key on startup causing 403 errors when fetching task logs in the UI.
+Any random string works.

 ### 2. Start Docker Services